• Skip to primary navigation

 3 - Cream Cheese

-For those looking around for more cream cheese switches, this guide on alternative options to cream cheese has your back.
-We dove in and found it super useful.
+For those looking around for more cream cheese switches, this guide on alternative options to cream cheese has your back, alongside heavy cream alternatives for richer sauces.

 4 - Mascarpone Cheese